everyone i ever knew plus everything that ever happened minus everything i forgot

 My account of its creation is below, reprinted from my original posting two years ago.
-I actually only saw the entire film once, and an excerpt once, when it was broadcast on CBC television, also explained below.
-All I've had all these years is fifty feet of negative 16mm film, so I was never able to actually watch it.
-About thirty years ago I stuck a couple of pieces of it in an enlarger and produced a couple of prints, one can be seen here, and one here.
-About ten years ago I looked into having it reversed to positive and dubbed to videotape but the cost was astronomical.
+I actually only saw the entire film once, and an excerpt once when it was broadcast on CBC television, also explained below.
+All I’ve had all these years is fifty feet of negative 16mm film, so I wasn’t able to actually watch it.
+About ten years ago I looked into having it reversed to positive and transferred to videotape but the cost was astronomical.
 But technology advances, bringing new and cheap ways to do the almost impossible.

 My friend, Dave Say, is one of the hottest jazz and R&B tenor players in the country.
 He also, as a sideline, transfers film to video.
 Yesterday I took my little roll of film over to his place and in no time I had the movie on disk.
 We agreed it needed sound so later that night he played the film, improvising the music along with the movie, a la Ascenseur pour l'échafaud, the 1958 Louis Malle masterpiece for which Miles Davis produced the music by improvising to a screening of the film.